That sticky, yellowish goo that sometimes comes out of your ears can be a bit gross, but it’s actually a vital part of your body’s natural defences.

 The consistency of earwax can also depend on age.
 When you were a child, your earwax would’ve been soft and light coloured.
 As we get older, it can become harder, darker, and more brittle.

-Some people produce more than others and many factors can increase production.
-A lot of hair in the ear canal, excess stress, ear infections, and skin conditions are a few examples of what can affect cerumen production.
+Some people produce more than others, and many factors can increase production.
+A lot of hair in the ear canal, wearing hearing aids, excess stress, ear infections, and skin conditions are a few examples of what can affect cerumen production.

 What Is The Purpose of Earwax?

-You have no doubt heard of the negative effects of excess earwax.
-However, unless you have a blocked ear or impacted earwax, a normal amount is beneficial to your ear health.
+You have no doubt heard of the adverse effects of excess earwax.
+However, unless you have a blocked ear or impacted earwax, an average amount is beneficial to your ear health.

 Your eardrum also benefits from the protection from bacteria.
 Cerumen prevents microscopic attackers from reaching the inner ear.

-All this being said, you can have too much earwax.
-Excess earwax blocking ear canals can cause problems with hearing, pain, and infections.
+You can have too much earwax, especially if it has anything blocking its migration out of your ears, such as hair or hearing aids.
+Excess earwax blocking ear canals can cause problems with hearing, ear pain, and ear infections.

 Why do Ears Get Blocked with Wax?